willake/hades-dark-zagreus-mod/README.md

 ## Known issues
 - Chaos shield is not handled correctly
+- The gun weapon AI sometimes makes the game freezing forever

 ## Special Thanks
 The deep learning library in this mod is a modified version of [luann](https://github.com/wixico/luann) by wixico.
 Thanks to wixico implementing a lightweight and fast neural network in lua.